sharetribe/flex-docs/src/docs/tutorial/configuration/index.md

 slug: configurations
 updated: 2020-02-28
 category: tutorial
+ingress:
-ingress: Change marketplace configurations - change currency to euro.
+  Change marketplace configurations - change the currency to euro.
 published: true
 ---

-There are several files that affect to the configuration of FTW templates.
-The bottom layer consists of _environment variables_ and _src/config.js_ file.
+There are several files that affect the configuration of FTW templates.
+The bottom layer consists of _environment variables_ and _src/config.js_
+file.

 ## Environment variables